Here are more details about the scheme.

 A transitional housing scheme provides an individual with short to medium term accommodation while they search for and prepare to transition into longer term housing.
 We work with residents during their stay to identify suitable move on accommodation, (e.g. private rented sector / affordable home ownership) and, where required, support individuals to develop the skills needed to sustain longer term housing solutions.

 Why was the site chosen for development?

-The site is currently an unused grassed area, located in between a brook and neighbouring buildings (see map on first page) which has previously been identified as having development potential.
+The site is currently an unused grassed area, located in between a brook and neighbouring buildings which has previously been identified as having development potential.
 The site is in a sustainable location with good access to local facilities and sustainable modes of transport.
 There is a bus stop located immediately in front of the site and a cycle path and pedestrian footpath immediately adjacent to the site.
 The location was an important factor when determining the appropriateness of the site for the intended use, as a number of residents will not own a car.

 Who is the building designed for?

 The building will predominately be used to house single adults with a housing need but does have the ability to house couples.
 Individuals will have a local connection to Central Bedfordshire and will typically be local to Houghton Regis.